dreffii/BMP_WifiDisplay/README.md

 - image_conv.py is tool for converting image to 240x240 24bit.
 - SendPixel.py is for sending pixel data to display

+- This way can send image to display faster than sending .bmp via serial :D

 NOTE: Both esp32 and host must be on the same network.
       Make sure to install all necessary library installed